autopkg/scriptingosx-recipes/SharedProcessors/ReadMe.md

 ### Archive

+> Update (April 2018): there was a conflict with the input variable `archive_path`, which is also used by the [Unarchiver](https://github.com/autopkg/autopkg/wiki/Processor-Unarchiver) processor.
+Because of this I changed the input variable name to `archive_directory`.
+This will break existing workflows.
+I apologize for the inconvenience.

-When this processor detects a new download or that a new package was built it will copy it to a the directory given in `archive_path`. `archive_path` can be on a file server, but it is your responsibility that the share is mounted and available at that path.
+When this processor detects a new download or that a new package was built it will copy it to a the directory given in `archive_directory`. `archive_directory` can be on a file server, but it is your responsibility that the share is mounted and available at that path.

 Even when you don't copy to a server this can be useful to create an archive of packages outside of the `~/Library/AutoPkg/Caches` folder so you can delete cache folders to remove problems with downloads or package building without losing your 'history' of packages.
 When the processor determines that a package was built it will copy that, otherwise it will look for a downloaded file.
 Existing files with the same name will be overwritten.

 Input Variables:

-- `archive_path`: (required) path for the package/download item archive
+- `archive_directory`: (required) path for the package/download item archive
 - `archive_subdir`: (optional) subdirectory in the `archive_path` folder (e.g. `%NAME%`)

 Output Variables: